microsoft/Azure-Analytics-and-AI-Engagement/HOL-step-by-step.md

 ### Task 7: COPY INTO Command

-One of the option to load data into Azure Synapse to be used in SQL queries is the COPY statement that helps loading data from external storage accounts.
+One of the options to load data into Azure Synapse to be used in SQL queries is the COPY statement that helps to load data from external storage accounts.
 The COPY statement provides the most flexibility for high-throughput data ingestion into Azure Synapse.
 In this task, we will load twitter data storage in Azure Storage and run a query against it with the COPY INTO command.

 1. Select **Develop**, then expand **SQL Scripts** to list all available scripts.
 Select **8 External Data to Synapse Via Copy Into** and highlight the query presented below titled **Step:1**.